faudio/faudio/doc/Devices.md

 a device and each device with a session.

-Typically, each physical audio or midi interface is represented by a single device in the Audio Engine.
+Typically, each physical audio or midi interface is represented by a single device in Fae.
 The operating system may also provide abstract devices, representing network connections, software mixers and the like.

 The Audio Engine places certain restrictions on the order or acquisition of